-We've scoured the depths of the internet so you don't have to, coming up with 20 of the best free scripts, serifs, and sans-serifs to use in your next design project.
+We've scoured the depths of the internet so you don't have to, coming up with 33 of the best free fonts you deserve to have on your computer.
+Here's how we sorted them:

 Many of the free fonts featured here were developed by designers, for designers, so they understand the need for versatile, polished, free typefaces firsthand.
 Check out the fonts below and keep them in mind for your next design project.